anira-project/anira/docs/sphinx/usage.rst

 The same in C: ``anira_context_create(config, &context, &err)``, ``anira_context_capabilities`` with the enumerators ``anira_capabilities_backends`` / ``domains`` / ``ext_kinds`` / ``edges`` / ``edge`` (``out == NULL`` asks for the count, a short buffer returns ``ANIRA_INCOMPLETE``, records are written at the caller's ``element_size``), ``anira_context_probe``, and, taking no context since the queue and the pool are the core's, ``anira_drain_log`` and ``anira_num_inference_threads`` and ``anira_context_destroy``. ``anira_enabled_backends`` (``anira::enabled_backends()``) says what this build compiled in without a context; ``anira_capabilities_backends`` what is usable here.
 In this pre-release every context is Host-only: the report is the compiled-in engines on ``ANIRA_PROVIDER_DEFAULT``, the host domain and one zero-copy edge per engine, and a device block on the config is refused with ``ANIRA_ERROR_NOT_SUPPORTED``. ``anira_now_ms`` / ``anira_now_ns`` are the steady clock deadlines will be spelled in; ``anira_shutdown`` (called by a plugin's module-exit entry point, see the CLAP example) stops the core's threads only when no context and no handler exist, ``anira_has_core`` and ``anira_release_core_if_idle`` are the unload hook's questions.

-**The bridge.** The inference handler of this pre-release does not take a context yet: it takes the :cpp:struct:`anira::CoreConfig` the bridge builds from the same config, and reconciles it into the core the same way (a context and a handler's core config in one process are reconciled against each other by the rules below):
+**The bridge.** The 2.x inference handler (sections 2 to 5) does not take a context: it takes the :cpp:struct:`anira::CoreConfig` the bridge builds from the same config, and the core reconciles it exactly as it reconciles a context (the C handler of section 3.2 takes the context itself; a context and a handler's core config in one process are reconciled against each other by the rules below):

 .. code-block:: cpp